 - Kare ramen (カレーラーメン): It is simply ramen noodles in curry soup.

-All these types of ramen have then several toppings which create even more variety.
+All these types of ramen have several toppings which create even more variety.
 The most common toppings you’ll find are:

 - Sliced pork